PCNN-Projects/Metadata-format/README.md

 For questions, feedback, or collaboration opportunities, please reach out to:

-**Dana Rouland**
-Junior Researcher
+**Tim olde Hartman**
-Dept. of Primary anc Community Care
-Radboud University Medical Center (RadboudUMC)
+Head Unit Research of the department of Primary and Community Care Radboud University Medical Center (RadboudUMC)
-📧 dana.rouland@radboudumc.nl
+📧 Tim.OldeHartman@radboudumc.nl

 ---